samee99/samee99.github.io/blog/blogs/engineeringagents.md

 - varying in motivation
 - varying in emotional and technical competence given the task

-The human labor uses

 **The solution**
-AI Agents Agents like Claude Code and coding assistants like Cursor/Github copilot are helping software engineers with writing code and performing low level tasks.
+AI Agents like Claude Code and coding assistants like Cursor/Github copilot are helping software engineers with writing code and performing low level tasks.